dmiller12/libgripper/README.md

-This repo includes the core library `libgripper/` and a simple ros package `gripper_ros/` that wraps the behavior of the core library.
+This repo includes the core library `libgripper/` and ROS packages that expose both the BarrettHand BH8-series and Robotiq 2F grippers to ROS.
 # ROS instructions

 First build the core library and set the install location to your caktin workspace